wandyezj/node-standard/thoughts.md

     - can introduce the concept of function groups later

 Maybe break into two separate packages
-    - standard-node for node functionality
+    - standard-node - node functionality
-    - standard for functionality that can work in node and on the web
+    - standard - pure TypeScript